Ocramius/home-automation/README.md

 This is a personal setup of a Raspberry PI Kubernetes cluster that I'll use for the purpose of reducing the security of my LAN.

+This is a personal project, and the repository is public and only exists for the purpose of documenting what is going on: use at your own risk.

 # Step 1: get some Raspberry Pi machines

 The first step is to set up a bunch of Raspberry Pi 3B+ machines.